Lightweight badminton rackets: 4 fun choices for 2025

 The Yonex Nanoflare 800 was recently reintroduced in four variations depending on skill level.
 The flagship Pro and Tour for advanced players, the Game for intermediates, and the Play model for beginners.

-2. The one with the fastest smash: Yonex Nanoflare 1000Z
+4. The fastest smash: Yonex Nanoflare 1000Z

 When Yonex released their teaser for this racket with a test to claim the most powerful smash in the Guinness World Record book, I was confused, to say the least.